Your briefing on Friday – The New York Times

 What role do tensions between the United States and China play in this?

 There has always been this tension in China towards the US.
-USA, which is that the United States is a kind of hegemon that interferes in the affairs of China all the time, in places like Xinjiang, Hong Kong and Tibet.
+USA, That USA USA It is a kind of hegemon that interferes in Chinese affairs all the time, in places like Xinjiang, Hong Kong, and Tibet.

 During the last 40 years of their relationship, there has been a bipartisan feeling that they have to trade and work with China.
 I feel like the veneer has been removed now.